 6.1.2 Potential Requirements

-REQ-New_NF_CICD-1: The 3GPP Management system should be aware of the locations where respective 3GPP NF suppliers provide new releases of the NFs used by the 3GPP management system.
+REQ-New_NF_CICD-1: The 3GPP Management system should be aware of the locations where any authorized NF suppliers provide notification of new releases of the NFs.

-REQ-New_NF_CICD-2: The 3GPP Management system should be able to receive the new NF from an authorized NF supplier.
+REQ-New_NF_CICD-2: The 3GPP Management system should be able to receive the new release of the NF from an authorized NF supplier.

-REQ-New_NF_CICD-3: The 3GPP Management system should be able to fetch the new NF from the NF supplier
+REQ-New_NF_CICD-3: The 3GPP Management system should be able to fetch the new release of the NF from the location provided by an authorized NF supplier

 6.1.3 Possible solutions